What are Binding Corporate Rules designed to achieve?

 Another option open to data controllers is the Safe Harbor scheme, but this is limited to transfers to the US and also does not include certain sectors, such as financial services.

 In the UK, the 8th data protection principle allows you to make your own assessment of adequacy but this, of course, is of limited use if you are a multinational company that also transfers personal data from other parts of the EEA.
-The ICO has produced guidance to assist you to make adequacy assessments.

 Do other DPAs support the concept of BCRs?